NEWS

 - Updated cross-fitting (also referred to as cross-validation) behavior within

-to match more closely with theoretical results (and improve power!).
+sample_splitting = TRUE to match more closely with theoretical results (and improve power!).
 In this case, we first split the data into $2K$ cross-fitting folds, and split these folds equally into two sample-splitting folds.
 For the nuisance regression using all covariates, for each $k \in {1, \ldots, K}$ we set aside the data in sample-splitting fold 1 and cross-fitting fold $k$ [this comprises $1 / (2K)$ of the data].
 We train using the remaining observations [comprising $(2K-1)/(2K)$ of the data] not in this testing fold, and we test on the originally withheld data.
 We repeat for the nuisance regression using the reduced set of covariates, but withhold data in sample-splitting fold 2.
-This update affects both cv_vim
+This update affects both cv_vim and sp_vim.
+If sample_splitting = FALSE, then we use standard cross-fitting.

 Minor changes